mjl-p4/accelerated_io_tools/README.md

 * `instances=0;1;..`: multiple instance ID's for saving from different instances, separated by semicolon.
 Must be specified along with `paths` and have an equal number of unique terms.
 Either `instance` or `instances` must be specified, but not both.

 #### Other settings:
 * `format=F`: the format string, may be either `tdv` (token-delimited values) or a scidb-style binary format spec like `(int64, double null,...)`.
+Default is `tdv`.
 * `attributes_delimiter=A`: the character to write between array attributes.
 Default is a tab.
 Applies when fomat is set to `tdv`.
 * `line_delimiter=L`: the character to write between array cells.
 Default is a newline.
 Applies when format is set to `tdv`.
 * `cells_per_chunk=C`: the number of array cells to place in a chunk before saving to disk.
 Default is 1,000,000.
-* `precision=P`: the maximum number of significant figures to write when outputing float or double values as text.
-Defaults to the core SciDB 'precision' config.
+* `precision=P`: the maximum number of significant figures to use when writing float or double values as text.
+Defaults to the SciDB 'precision' config.
 Applies when format is set to `tdv`.

 #### Returned array:
 The schema is always `<val:string null> [chunk_no=0:*,1,0, source_instance_id=0:*,1,0]`.
 The returned array is always empty as the operator's objective is to export the data.

 #### Saving data in order:
-Note that the order of the returned data is arbitrary by default.
+Note that the order of the returned data is arbitrary.
 If the client requires data in specific order, they must:
  0. save from a single instance
  1. add a sort operator
  2. make sure the sort chunk size (1M default) matches the aio_save cells_per_chunk (also 1M default)
- 3. add an explicit sg between the sort and the save - with round-robin distribution
+ 3. add an explicit `_sg` operator between the sort and the save - with round-robin distribution

 For example:
 ```